Bahn-X/swift-composable-navigator/README.md

 Vanilla SwiftUI only supports shallow deeplinking, meaning that we can navigate from the ExampleView to the DetailView by setting the initial value of `isDetailShown` to true.
 However, we cannot navigate further down into our application as SwiftUI seems to ignore initial values in pushed/presented views.

 ## Why should I use ComposableNavigator?
 **ComposableNavigator** lifts the burden of manually managing navigation state off your shoulders and allows to navigate through applications along routing paths. **ComposableNavigator** takes care of embedding your views in NavigationViews, where needed, and always builds a valid view hierarchy.
-On top of that, **ComposableNavigator** unlocks advanced navigation patterns like Wildcards and conditional routes.
+On top of that, **ComposableNavigator** unlocks advanced navigation patterns like wildcards and conditional routes.

 ## Core components
 **ComposableNavigator** is built on three core components: the routing path, composable **PathBuilder**s, and the navigator.